 These sites are well-placed for starting or ending a road trip around the Reykjanes Peninsula.
 For a quieter atmosphere, consider nearby coastal villages like Sandgerdi or Gardur, where you can camp near the sea with views over Faxafloi Bay.

-To stock up on essentials or customize your setup, camping equipment rentals are available near the airport and along major driving routes.
+To stock up on essentials or customize your setup, camping equipment rentals are available in Reykjavik and a few other towns.
 It's also helpful to review practical tips and information on camping in Iceland before hitting the road.

 Campervan Rentals for Exploring Keflavik and Beyond